-Notice Requirements; The applicant must provide written notice, at least 45 days in advance of filing a § 219athe application, to with the following entities Board:

-- (a)- the municipal legislative bodies and municipal and regional planning commissions in the communities where the project will be located; - (b) the Secretary of the Agency of Natural Resources; - (c) the Commissioner of (b) all adjoining landowners; - (c) the host landowner; - (d) the Department of Public Service and its Director for Public Advocacy; - (e) (d) the landowners Agency of record of property adjoining Natural Resources; - the project sites Natural Resources Board, if the proposed netmetering system is located on a parcel subject to an Act 250 Land Use Permit; - (e) the Public Service Board; - (g) (f) the Division for Historic Preservation; - (h) the Agency of Agriculture Food and Markets; and- - (i) the serving electric company. - (2) Method of Service of Advance Notice.
-The notice shall applicant must cause the advance notice to be served to the entities listed in (1)(a) through (c), above, by certified mail.
+- required by this Rule and the instructions for that form. - (C) Advance Notice Requirements.
+The applicant must provide notice of the application as follows: - (1) Recipients Entitled to Advance Notice.
+The applicant must provide the following persons with advance notice of an application, at least 45 days in advance of filing the application with the Board: - (a) the municipal legislative bodies and municipal and regional planning commissions in the communities where the project will be located; - (b) all adjoining landowners; - (c) the host landowner; - (d) the Department of Public Service; - (e) the Agency of Natural Resources; - (f) the Natural Resources Board, if the proposed net-metering system is located on a parcel subject to an Act 250 Land Use Permit; - (g) the Division for Historic Preservation; - (h) the Agency of Agriculture Food and Markets; and - (i) the electric company. - Method of Service of Advance Notice.
+The applicant must cause the advance notice to be served to the entities listed in (1)(a) through (c), above, by certified mail.
 The applicant must cause the advance notice to be transmitted to the entities listed in (1)(d) through (i), above, using the Board's electronic filing system, unless the applicant is making a paper filing in accordance with the Board's rules, in which case service must be by certified mail.
-With permission from the intended recipient, the applicant may serve a copy of the advance notice via electronic mail.
+With permission from the intended recipient, the applicant may serve a copy of the advance notice via electronic mail. - (3) Contents of Advance Notice.
+The notice must state that the applicant intends to file a Section 8010 application with the Board, must identify the